 stories less than 500 words and nothing scary or contentious.

-South to North you can find the Baja Review
+You can find the Baja Review

 please, and I welcome feedback.